NREL/OpenStudio-user-documentation/docs/getting_started/getting_started.md

 __Optional - Setup a Building Component Library (BCL) Account__

-The BCL contains many useful measures that can be incorporated into OpenStudio workflows or Parametric Analsysis Tool (PAT) projects.
+The BCL contains many useful measures that can be incorporated into OpenStudio SDK workflows or Parametric Analsysis Tool (PAT) projects.
 To access the content you will need to create an account:

 - Navigate to [Building Component Library (BCL)](https://bcl.nrel.gov/).
 Create an account if you don't have one.
 Follow the instructions from the email sent to you upon registration and then login.